obamasolutions/obama.solutions/README.md

-**DO NOT MAKE THIS REPOSITORY PUBLIC UNTIL AUGUST 24TH/SEPTEMBER 1ST, IF YOU DO I WILL BREAK YOUR FUCKING LEGS**

----

 <div align="center">
 	<img src="src/ast/branding/readme.gif" alt="Look at this handsome man, how he spins after being painfully tortured and turned into a prism! (also fuck you, let me load a 318k gif of Hi-Res Obama Prism spinning)">
 	<h1><a href="https://obama.solutions">obama.solutions</a></h1>